My Employee is Angry at Me

 Is what you did considered a crime?
 If so, I would advise you to get a lawyer right now.
 Do not follow the remainder of the advice in this blog post.
 If you’ve done wrong, following any further advice in this blog post could make things worse.
 Your lawyer will give you further advice.

-Have an Honest Open Conversation
+Have an Honest, Open Conversation

 Invite your employee to the meeting and let them know that you are working to better your relationship with them.
 So, for their comfort and safety, allow them to bring a trusted friend or coworker to this meeting.

 Start the conversation by telling them right out what you are seeing and what you are perceiving from this.
-Follow up, by saying you want to help and support them but need to understand what they are thinking and feeling.
+Follow up by saying you want to help and support them but need to understand what they are thinking and feeling.
 Now, give your employee time to speak and don’t interrupt them until they say they are done.
-Therefore, this is the time for you to listen and make quick notes.
+Therefore, this is the time to listen and make quick notes.

 If the Problem is Not You

-For you, as the owner or manager the best case is that your employees perceived anger towards you is not your fault.
+For you, as the owner or manager, the best case is that your employee perceived anger towards you is not your fault.
 Unfortunately, this may mean that you can’t really directly help your employee by making real changes at work.
-Although, if you get creative with them maybe you can create some sort of support mechanism for them and other employees in similar situations.
-In other words, this still may be a great opportunity to do good.
+However, if you get creative with them, maybe you can create some sort of support mechanism for them and other employees in similar situations.

-Ultimately, you need to be there for them showing support; maybe even publicly if they’re comfortable with that.
+Ultimately, you need to be there for them, showing support, maybe even publicly, if they’re comfortable with that.

 If the Problem is You

-If the problem is you then get feedback and show you’re working on it.
-However, you may need to issue a formal apology to reassure the employee that you are sincere.
-Above all, do not give this “lip service” as this process of correction will take months or even years to fix.
-First, you need to do your research into the issue so you can make some quality changes.
-Second, you need to continue asking for feedback from the employee monthly or at least quarterly.
-Finally, make sure these changes can be duplicated to ensure other employees down the road are not negatively affected.
+If the problem is you, get feedback and show you’re working on it.
+However, you may need to apologize to reassure the employee that you are sincere formally.
+Above all, do not give this “lip service,” as this correction process will take months or even years to fix.

 Build Long Term Trust